- Blockchain Applications for Startups and Entrepreneurs - February 10, 2022

 Personas are descriptions of target customers, made in such a way that you can readily identify who is and is not a customer.
 This includes information such as the buyer’s demographics, the problem that has to be solved and how the purchase decision is made.
 These don’t have to be complicated.
 In fact, if you make them too specific, you can overlook potential customers who almost – but not quite – fit the description.
 Instead, think about the factors that fit your customer based on what you sell.
 If you are selling temporary accounting services, you may only need to know that your target customer is an accounting manager at a manufacturing company who wants to make good decisions in order to get promoted.
 Her hobbies, family background and favorite beverages probably aren’t relevant.

 If you sell a service that delivers healthy pre-made school lunches to her house, then those factors do matter.
-Look at what affects your product and let the rest go.
+To improve your marketing, look at what affects your product and let the rest go.

 For startups that can’t afford to do extensive work with focus groups and beta testing, “Social media is the way to go,” says Tim Zuellig of No Ink Inc., a digital design firm.
 He often helps clients use Instagram and Pinterest to get inspiration for their products.